History of accounting: Double-entry bookkeeping

 Later dispersion of knowledge of double-entry can be attributed to the rise of Genghis Khan and later his grandson Kublai Khan who were deeply influenced by the bureaucracy of the Tang dynasty.
 The accountants were the first to enter a city conquered by Mongols, tallying up the total wealth of the city, from which the Mongols took 10%, to be allocated between the troops.
 Cities were conquered, then encouraged to remain going-concerns.
 Double entry bookkeeping played an important role in assuring the Mongols were fully informed about taxes and expenditure.

 Ratios, division and multiplication were difficult with Roman numerals, and were achieved through a method called "doubling."
 Similarly, addition and subtraction involved an error-prone rearranging of Roman numerals.
 None of this lent itself to double-entry bookkeeping, an as a result, medieval Europe lagged Eastern and Central Asia in adopting double-entry bookkeeping.
-Hindu-Arabic numerals were known in Europe, but those who used them were considered in league with the devil.
-The prohibition of Hindu-Arabic mathematics was incorporated into statutes proscribing the use of anything but Roman numerals.
-That such statutes were necessary is an indication of the attractiveness to merchants of double-entry bookkeeping.
-Fibonacci’s book Liber Abaci disseminated knowledge about double-entry and Hindu-Arabic numerals widely to merchants and bankers, but because editions were hand copied, only a small group of people actually had access to its knowledge, primarily Italians.
+Beginning in 1202, the spread of Fibonacci’s book Liber Abaci disseminated knowledge about double-entry and Hindu-Arabic numerals widely to merchants and bankers, but because editions were hand copied, only a small group of people actually had access to its knowledge, primarily Italians.
 The earliest extant evidence of full double-entry bookkeeping appears in the Farolfi ledger of 1299–1300.
 Giovanno Farolfi & Company, a firm of Florentine merchants headquartered in Nîmes, acted as moneylenders to the Archbishop of Arles, their most important customer.
 The oldest discovered record of a complete double-entry system is the Messari (Italian: Treasurer's) accounts of the city of Genoa in 1340.
 The Messari accounts contain debits and credits journalised in a bilateral form and carry forward balances from the preceding year, and therefore enjoy general recognition as a double-entry system.